-The following management's discussion and analysis of Alclear's financial condition and results of operations covers the years ended December 31, 2019 and 2020.
+The following management's discussion and analysis of Alclear's financial condition and results of operations covers the three months ended March 31, 2021 and 2020 and the years ended December 31, 2020 and 2019.
 You should read the following discussion together with our and Alclear's consolidated financial statements and related notes thereto included elsewhere in this prospectus.
 This discussion contains forward-looking statements that are subject to certain risks and uncertainties.
 Actual results and timing of events could differ materially from those discussed in or implied by these forward-looking statements as a result of various factors, including those discussed below and elsewhere in this prospectus.
 See "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements."
+In this "Management's Discussion and Analysis of Financial Condition and Results of Operations," references to "we," "us" and the "Company" refer to (i) Clear Secure, Inc. and its consolidated subsidiaries after giving effect to the reorganization transactions described under "Prospectus Summary - Corporate History and Organizational Structure" or (ii) Alclear Holdings, LLC and its consolidated subsidiaries, in each case, as specified or as the context otherwise requires.